 Bruer Twin Beach Island (Snorkeling Trip)

 We like to mention that individual travelers are currently allowed to take a fishing boat from Myeik to the closer islands without any permission.
 However it is not possible to visit a postcard beach as the nearby islands are situated in the mangroves.
 The surrounding waters are murky and the beaches are more brown than white.
 The fishing boats are too slow to take passengers further out and overnight stays on the islands for individual travelers are prohibited.
 Alternative there is a public ferry to Kyunsu Island in the morning for a visit to a fishing village.
 Travelers will need to return in the afternoon.

 To enter the Archipelago arrangements need to be made through an agency.
 On top of the tour package costs there will be a Royalty fee for the Mergui Archipelago.
 The fee contains harbour and service taxes as well as the permission costs.
 Fees vary and depend mainly on the length of stay as well as the size of the boat.

 The only two places to access the Mergui Archipelago are Myeik or Kawthaung.
 Flights depart daily from Yangon to both destination.

 The Northern Mergui Archipelago remains uncharted as nearly all live aboard leave from the south.
-Myeik has plenty of options for day tours, which still need to be discovered.
+Myeik has plenty of options for day tours and just started the overnight cruising.

 The Southern Archipelago has seen a handful of tourists for the last 20 years, but still not every island has been visited.
 From 800 bigger islands and up to 4000 islands in total, there is still plenty to discover

 PLACES TO STAY In the Mergui Archipelago